racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/BaseClasses/UsingCommandWrapper.md

 ## Importing the Necessary Modules
 In a first phase you need to import all necessary modules.
-For all command tools modules you need to import the PyLabs framework central class, of which the `q` object is an instance, and the `CommandWrapper` base class.
+For all command tools modules you need to import the Pylabs framework central class, of which the `q` object is an instance, and the `CommandWrapper` base class.
 Import other modules if necessary.

 [[code]]